About Lake Nakuru National Park

 Lake Nakuru National Park is a landscape of striking beauty and rich biodiversity.
 Its shimmering semi-alkaline lake reflects vast open skies, creating a breathtaking natural stage that captivates visitors from the moment they arrive.

-Renowned as a birdwatcher’s paradise, the Park supports an exceptional diversity of birdlife drawn to its lake and surrounding habitats, while its varied ecosystems sustain a wide range of wildlife.
-Lake Nakuru is a uniquely rewarding safari destination and a flagship sanctuary for both the endangered black and white rhinos, offering memorable wildlife encounters within a scenic setting.
+Renowned as a birdwatcher’s paradise, the park supports an exceptional diversity of birdlife drawn to its lake and surrounding habitats, while its varied ecosystems sustain a wide range of wildlife.
+Lake Nakuru is a uniquely rewarding safari destination and a flagship sanctuary for both endangered black and white rhinos, offering memorable wildlife encounters within a scenic setting.

 • An ornithological paradise hosting approximately 450 bird species.